 The Covid-19 pandemic has forced governments across the world to rapidly change the way they operate, resulting in some incredible innovations: from mask and hand sanitiser vending machines in Poland to robotic dogs maintaining social distancing in Singaporean parks.

 As we begin to look towards recovery, it’s time to think about what this period of innovation has taught us and how to maintain this spirit of innovation going forward.

-Join this workshop with Apolitical and Bloomberg Philanthropies, and their i-teams to hear from those working on government innovations in times of Covid-19.
+Watch the recording with Apolitical and Bloomberg Philanthropies, and their i-teams to hear from those working on government innovations in times of Covid-19.
 You’ll learn about the skills and mindset needed to innovate and the key lessons learnt from experienced innovators which can help public servants build back better.

 What you’ll learn:

 - Examples of government innovations during COVID-19

 - Methods and techniques used by innovators during the pandemic